Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 ## Manipulate the Source {#sec:approaches_source}
-E.q. haskell-src-exts or ghc-exactprint to extract the AST, add the offloading function, and output the program.
+TODO: Explain how to use e.q. `haskell-src-exts` or `ghc-exactprint` to extract the AST, add the offloading function, and output the program.
 Preproccessing to be exact.

 ## Template Haskell {#sec:approaches_template}
-TODO: Demonstate a similar usage as the [debug package](http://neilmitchell.blogspot.dk/2017/12/announcing-debug-package.html).
+TODO: Demonstate a similar usage as the [debug package](http://neilmitchell.blogspot.dk/2017/12/announcing-debug-package.html), i.e. wrapping up functions in additional code.

 ## Common Challenges {#sec:approahces_common}